developer-onizuka/mongo-Spark/README.md

                .load()
 ```

 DataFrames can also be saved as persistent tables into Hive metastore using the saveAsTable command which will materialize the contents of the DataFrame and create a pointer to the data in the Hive metastore.
+If the spark session is restarted, then DataFrames have gone.
+But the Hive metastore allows to query to the persistent table even after spark session is restared.
 ```
 df.write.mode("overwrite").saveAsTable("products_new")
 ```